WC02: 28 Dec. 2018 – 18 Jan. 2019

 Day 21: Helicopter Darting Practice and Graduation

 We will, subject to the weather, take part in a mock darting exercise from a helicopter in flight.
-We gather early evening to enjoy a farewell dinner and take part in our graduation ceremony.
+The last evening will be a farewell dinner and graduation ceremony.

 Day 22: Departure